billforsternz/zargon/README.md

 a second class citizen in an ARM dominated world.
 By using C I can make Sargon 1978 available to anybody who's interested on any computer.
 - I remain fascinated by the Spracklen's code, but I still don't *really* understand it.
-It seems to me if I have a C version, even a stlightly weird C version (check out zargon.cpp - it is a bit weird) I will have a good chance of understanding it and making it understandable, by progressively converting it to idiomatic, well commented C, one function at a time.
+It seems to me if I have a C version, even a slightly weird C version (check out the zargon.cpp excerpt below - it is a bit weird) I will have a good chance of understanding it and making it understandable, by progressively converting it to idiomatic, well commented C, one function at a time.
 - Paradoxically it's faster.
 Although assembler -> assembler sounds like the route to ultimate performance, the x86 assembler from my first project was undeniably a bit clunky.
 The Intel processors it runs on have millions of transistors, and the code